andynovak12/BLE-Lights/README.md

 Contains the functions to control the LED strip

 #### alarm_settings.txt
-Acts as a datastore where:
+Acts as a datastore.
+Adjust these numbers to fit your preference.

 1st line: Alarm time (empty for no alarm)